 Each of these qigong sets focus on specific internal components:

 In general, you first learn a specific internal component such as breathing techniques by itself, then you put it into a qigong move.
-So you might learn how to breath with your belly and extend your breath.
-The next step is to practice a qigong move while you breathe with your belly and extend your breath.
+So, you might learn how to breathe with your belly and extend your breath.
+Then, the next step is to practice a qigong move while you breathe with your belly and extend your breath.
 This is the starting point and method of learning to integrate all the internal components into your qigong, tai chi or internal martial arts practice.

 Qigong is an exciting art form and science; a lifelong pursuit that leads you toward personal mastery!
 Energy Arts qigong sets are designed to take you from a beginner all the way to mastery.
 We hope you continue to explore all that learning qigong and tai chi has to offer.